dp-prog/BI_LC_SIM/README.md

-# BI-LC (ESP32 SIM800 ver.0
+# BI-LC (ESP32 SIM800 ver.0)
+this project is testing the operation of the module Sim800 with esp32 not use this code in you projects )))

 ## Hardware
 ### Connections for ESP32

-This example runs on ESP-WROVER-KIT boards without any extra modifications required, only the SD card needs to be inserted into the slot.

-Other ESP32 development boards need to be connected to SD card as follows:

 ESP32 pin     | SD card pin | SPI pin | Notes
 --------------|-------------|---------|------------